-Forensic psychology is a specialized field in clinical psychology which intertwines the law with psychological evaluation, assessment, and consultation to provide useful information in criminal cases and civil proceedings.
-Forensic psychologists use their expertise in human behavior, psychopathology, and mental health throughout the lifespan to provide meaningful insights to legal decision-makers.
-We are specifically trained to navigate the complexities of legal issues in each case we encounter, offering precise answers to psycho-legal questions relevant to the matter at hand.
+Forensic psychology is a specialized field which intertwines the law with psychological evaluation, assessment, and consultation.
+Forensic psychologists use their expertise in human behavior, psychopathology, and mental health to provide meaningful insights to legal decision-makers.

 What is a Forensic Psychological Assessment?